markstringer-dti/markstringer-dti.github.io/dti.md

 It was a Sunday afternoon.
 And I was in an emergency meeting.
 The topic of the emergency meeting had been what we were going to do about the failure of my team to load our software on the clients machine.
 The client was implying very strongly that the reason we'd failed was because our guys weren't up to the job.
 Just like the guys in the server room, when I brought up the subject of other software already running on the servers he became evasive.
 He moved the topic of the emergency meeting onto what we should do about the fact that our three o'clock emergency meeting had overrun into our four o'clock emergency meeting.

 Ultimately the mystery of server software already running was solved.
 The company that were providing the servers were in some kind of dispute with the organisation that wanted the project.
 While they were in dispute, they were working to the letter of their written agreement - and so providing servers that already had some software loaded, even though they knew it would break ours.
-That's part of why they were being so weird.
+That's part of why they were behaving so oddly.
 But the other part is that the written agreement to provide the servers was officially secret.
 So even as they saw our guys failing, and they knew why, they felt they weren't legally allowed to tell us.

 Eventually we found out.
 Eventually it was admitted that there was no chance that the project could go live that week.
 I left the project the next week and never heard of it again, I'm certain it never delivered.

 I'm going to use the term "trench warfare" in this chapter.
-And I'm going to use it to mean any project which is almost definitely going to fail unless it is substantially reorganised and restructured.
+And I'm going to use it to mean any project which is going to fail unless it is set up, stuctured and managed is changed.
 Why are we talking about trench warfare now?
 Because in the last chapter, we were talking about pirate ships.
 Yes, I know, I know, I'm mixing metaphors.

 What I mean by trench warfare is any project that is hugely expensive in terms of money, effort and human suffering and doesn't get anywhere.
 A main cause of trench warfare is a refusal (or active prevention) earlier in the project to deal with the problems that it faces.
-The main effect, besides project failure, is that there is ever more demand for the "agreed" activity which is an alternative to facing the problems to become ever more frantic, pointless and damaging.
+The main effect, besides project failure, is that there is more demand for the "agreed" activity which is just a way to avoid the problems to become more frantic, pointless and damaging.

 Working late.
 Working weekends, holidays being cancelled or frowned on,  "a positive, can do attitude" are signs that you're working on a trench warfare project.
-As are high turnover of staff, staff being signed off long-term sick, or with stress.
+Other signs are lots of staff leaving drinks and staff being signed off long-term sick, or with stress.
+If you can't have a meeting with a manager because he has to go to give evidence in an employment tribunal, this is also a bad sign.

 One of the things that personally I've found most upsetting about working on trench warfare projects is when senior management say that the staff don't look stressed enough.